halomakes/GravyBot/docfx_project/articles/getting-started.md

 ## Commands

 The optional commands makes building your bot even easier with self-documenting attribute-based command binding and typed parameter binding.
-See more about using it at (/articles/commands.html)
+See more about using it at [Commands Package](/articles/commands.html)

 ## Installation and Configuration